 Different types of data analysis

-Not all data is analyzed the same way.
-It depends on the goals you’re trying to achieve and there are different levels of analysis Typically, we talk about three main levels:
+Methods of data analysis vary.
+It depends on the goals you’re trying to achieve and there are different levels.
+Typically, we talk about three:

 - Answers the question: “What happened?”